 Let's Split Up, Gang: In "The Pygmies Strike Back", the tribes split up.
 One groupnote Ooga, Sun, Nooby, Moon, Booga, and Kinsee. goes after whoever is sending the killer robots and the other groupnote Klik, Teela, Klak, Toola, Dooby, and Linsee. going back to the boy's island for safety.
 However before Klik's group can leave, his Spirit Advisor tells them that Ooga's group is walking into a trap.
 Klik instead leads his group deeper into the jungle to find a way to help Ooga's group.

-In issue 18, everyone is preparing for Teela's funeral.
-During her funeral, the giant seaweed monster from issue 17 appears and the tribes are forced to fight.
+In issue 18, everyone is preparing for a funeral.
+During the funeral, the giant seaweed monster from issue 17 appears and the tribes are forced to fight.

 Mythology Gag: Many things from the game make a cameo in the comic.

 Issue 2 has Klik get snatched by apes.
-When he comes back as a zombie in issue 4, his face has been peeled off.
+When he comes back as a zombie in issue 4, his face has been peeled off; like how the monkeys peel off pygmy faces in the game.

 Issues 2-3 have the tribe get chased by a T. Rex after messing with its egg.